neutrinojs/neutrino/docs/presets/README.md

 # What are presets?

-A preset is a Webpack- or Neutrino-compatible configuration capable of building or modifying the build process for a project.
-Neutrino provides a few core presets to quickly get started building some popular project types, but anyone can inherit, extend, and modify these presets and tailor them to their project preferences.
+A preset is a Neutrino-compatible configuration capable of building, modifying the build process, or interacting with a project as a result of building.
+Neutrino provides a few core presets to quickly get started building some popular project types, but anyone can inherit, extend, and modify these presets and tailor them to their project, team, or company preferences.
 You can even create your own presets from scratch.

 If you are familiar with Babel presets, Neutrino presets work similarly.
 For example, given the Babel preset `babel-preset-react`, you can compile React code with JSX to vanilla JavaScript calls.
-Neutrino adopts this same concept.
+Neutrino adopts this same concept by adapting Webpack into a tool that understands configurations-as-packages, i.e. presets.
 Many more aspects of development surround building a complete React project, for which Webpack is commonly used.
 By encapsulating the common needs of a project type into a preset, Neutrino allows you to avoid the upfront cost of configuring and instead focus on project development.